NURS 6315-001 Informatics and Health Care Technologies

 CRITERIA FOR EVALUATION / GRADES

-Learning activities include small assignments, projects, digital-poster presentation, and online discussion.
+Learning activities include assignments, group projects, presentations, and discussion.
 Please refer to course calendar posted on Canvas for details on due dates and total points.

 Students are required to submit all assignment on time.
 If there are issues, students are required to make arrangements with the professor prior to submitting any late assignments.
 There are penalties for late assignments.
 Check Canvas for guidelines.